1. How is a Life Group different from a Bible Study?

 Life Groups typically meet in homes of the leaders.
 Other groups meet exclusively online.
 Some groups could be a hybrid of these options.

 13. Who leads life groups?

-Remember, there is no teacher here, simply an intentional leader in a relational environment.
-That said, Life Groups are led by regular people just like you.
-There’s no need for seminary or a theological degree, simply one who is earnestly in pursuit of Jesus.
-Life Group leaders are shepherded and cared for by our Life Group pastors here at Southeast who also oversee the group as well.
+Life Groups are led by regular people just like you.
+There is no "teacher", simply an intentional leader in a relational environment.
+There’s no need for seminary or a theological degree, Life Group leaders are people who are earnestly in pursuit of Jesus.
+These leaders are shepherded and cared for by our Life Group pastors who also oversee the group.

 14. What if I join a group and it’s not a good fit?

 No problem!
-Our Life Groups pastors will help you find the group that fits your needs the best based on what groups are open at the time.
+Our Life Groups pastors will help you find the group that best fits your needs.

 15. Does a person have to be a part of this church or even a Christian to be in a life group?

-No. Non-church members and/or non-Christians are welcomed to visit, attend or join any of our Life Groups.
+Non-church members and/or non-Christians are welcomed to visit, attend, or join any of our Life Groups.